Across our recent discussions with SAP leaders, one pattern is clear: AI demand is no longer generic – it is highly specific and operational.

 • Metadata-filtered access – controlling which agent can access which knowledge folder

-AI should explain based on enterprise knowledge
+AI should explain based on enterprise knowledge – not invent.

 Content-Based Agent (No Code)